Do you find your clients can’t afford you?

 I also hear this a lot:

-“I’m going to go away and try to get it working on my own so that I can join you next year”
+“I’m going to go away and try to get it working on my own so that I can afford to join you next year”

-So you see, the very nature of my “ideal client”, the very fact that she is someone I am so uniquely able to help, means that very often she believes that she can’t afford to work with me.
+So you see, the very nature of my “ideal client”, the very fact that she is someone I am so uniquely able to help, means that very often she believes that she can’t afford to work with me – even though working with me would fix that very problem. .

 And that’s why this isn’t just about me and my business – this is about you too.